mathiasverraes/15yearsddd/manuscript/einar-landre/essay.md

 	    }
 	}

+The hard part is the implementation of the agents reasoning method or agent function (Russel&Norvig) that maps a given perception with the best possible action.
+Multi-agent frameworks such as JACK, BDI4Jade and Gorite simplifies that part of the job as they implement the domain language of their respective cognitive architectures.

 When late professor Kristen Nyggaard was teaching object oriented programming he used Cafe' Objectas as an example of a system built from processes with a set of basic qualities: Substance, state, transitions and structure.
 - Substance was defined by guests, waiters, gatekeeper, cashier, bills, menus, food, tables and chairs.
 - State refer to things like my table, my waiter, next in queue as well as a guests available funds and whose ordered what.